-LTF has established a new online grants portal using the AkoyaGo platform.
-Current grantees and new applicants must use the application portal (GOapply) to complete and submit applications for LTF funding.
-All applicants should access GOapply to register as a new user and access the application materials.
-LTF has published a User Guide and other materials on the Applicant Support web page to help instruct applicants about accessing the new online application.
+Current grantees and new applicants must use LTF's application portal (GOApply) to complete and submit applications for LTF funding.
+New applicants must register as new users and will need approval from LTF before accessing the portal and online application.
+LTF has published a User Guide and other materials on its Applicant Support page to help applicants in completing the online application.